pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 `example <https://github.com/pytorch/examples/tree/master/word_language_model>`__
 repository, which contains three main components, an embedding table, an ``LSTM`` layer, and a decoder.
-The code below wraps the embedding table and the decode into sub-modules, so that their constructors can be passed to the RPC API.
+The code below wraps the embedding table and the decoder into sub-modules, so that their constructors can be passed to the RPC API.
+In the `EmbeddingTable` sub-module, we intentionally put the `Embedding` layer on GPU to demonstrate the use case.
+In v1.4, RPC always creates CPU tensor arguments or return values on the destination server.
+If the function takes a GPU tensor, you need to move it to the proper device explicitly.

 .. code:: python

     class EmbeddingTable(nn.Module):
+        r"""
+        Encoding layers of the RNNModel
+        """
         def __init__(self, ntoken, ninp, dropout):
             super(EmbeddingTable, self).__init__()
             self.drop = nn.Dropout(dropout)
-            self.encoder = nn.Embedding(ntoken, ninp)
+            self.encoder = nn.Embedding(ntoken, ninp).cuda()
             self.encoder.weight.data.uniform_(-0.1, 0.1)

         def forward(self, input):
-            return self.drop(self.encoder(input))
+            return self.drop(self.encoder(input.cuda()).cpu()

     class Decoder(nn.Module):